apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 covenants.

-However, there is a problem if we hope to do construct recursive covenants, which dynamically restrict transaction output scripts to follow certain tempates.
+However, there is a problem if we hope to do construct recursive covenants, which dynamically restrict transaction output scripts to follow certain templates.
 In Taproot, transaction outputs are EC public keys, which commit to scripts using an elliptic-curvy hash we don't have in Script. ...Or do we?